Signed in as:

 I’ve worked in domestic violence shelters, hospitals, jails, courthouses, and private practices doing crisis intervention and counseling.
-I met Josh, my co-founder and best friend, while working at a crisis hotline.
-It was there that I was introduced to the unexpected power of empathy, particularly when used with intentionality.
+I met my co-founder and best friend, Josh, working at a crisis hotline.
+It was there that I was introduced to the unexpected power of intentional empathy.
 It blew my mind and quickly became the most important tool that I have as a therapist and as a human.
 It not only transformed the way I work with my clients but how I understand myself.